TritonDataCenter/manta/docs/operator-guide/architecture.md

   streamed to all nodes.
 Upon completion, there should be a 204 response from each storage node.
-* Once the data is safely written to all nodes, the metadata tier is updated (using a PUT to electric-moray or to buckets-mdapi), and a 204 is returned to the client.
+* Once the data is safely written to all nodes, the metadata tier is updated (using a PUT to electric-moray), and a 204 is returned to the client.
 At this point, the object's data is recorded persistently on the requested number of storage nodes, and the metadata is replicated on at least two index nodes.

-For read requests on objects, muskie or buckets-api instead contacts each of the storage nodes hosting the data and streams data from whichever one responds first to the client.
+For read requests on objects, muskie instead contacts each of the storage nodes hosting the data and streams data from whichever one responds first to the client.

-## Multipart uploads

-Multipart uploads, a.k.a.
-MPU, provide an alternate way for users to upload Manta objects (only for the Directory API).
-The user creates the multipart upload, uploads the object in parts, and exposes the object in Manta by committing the multipart upload.
-Generally, these operations are implemented using existing Manta constructs:

-* Parts are normal Manta objects, with a few key differences.
-Users cannot use the GET, POST or DELETE HTTP methods on parts.
-Additionally, all parts are co-located on the same set of storage nodes, which are selected when the multipart upload is created.
-* All parts for a given multipart upload are stored in a parts directory, which is a normal Manta directory.
-* Part directories are stored in the top-level `/$MANTA_USER/uploads` directory tree.

-Most of the logic for multipart uploads is performed by Muskie, but there are some additional features of the system only used for multipart uploads:

-* the **manta_uploads** bucket in Moray stores **finalizing records** for a given shard.
-A finalizing record is inserted atomically with the target object record when a multipart upload is committed.
-* the mako zones have a custom **mako-finalize** operation invoked by muskie when a multipart upload is committed.
-This operation creates the target object from the parts and subsequently deletes the parts from disk.
-This operation is invoked on all storage nodes that will contain the target object when the multipart upload is committed.

 ## Garbage Collection

 **Garbage collection** consists of several components in the `garbage-collector` and `storage` zones and is responsible for removing the storage used by objects which have been removed from the metadata tier.
-It is also responsible for removing metadata for finalized MPU uploads.

-When an object is deleted from the metadata tier in either the Manta Directory API or Manta Buckets API, the objects on disk are not immediately removed, nor are all references in the metadata tier itself.
+When an object is deleted from the metadata tier, the objects on disk are not immediately removed, nor are all references in the metadata tier itself.
 The original record is moved into a new deletion record which includes the information required to delete the storage backing the now-deleted object.
 The garbage collection system is responsible for actually performing the cleanup.

 Processes in the `garbage-collector` zone include:

- * `garbage-buckets-consumer` -- consumes deletion records from `buckets-mdapi` (created when an object is deleted by Manta Buckets API).
-The records found are written to local `instructions` files in the `garbage-collector` zone.

  * `garbage-dir-consumer` -- consumes deletion records from the `manta_fastdelete_queue` bucket (created when an object is deleted through